opencog/cogserver/README.md

   to `sudo make install` at the end.

 ###### AtomSpace
-> OpenCog Atomspace database and reasoning engine
+> OpenCog AtomSpace database and reasoning engine
 > http://github.com/opencog/atomspace
 > It uses exactly the same build procedure as this package.
 Be sure to `sudo make install` at the end.